kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/webaudio/games/en/index.md

 In the above example, there is a listener (person icon) in the middle of the canvas, and the mouse affects the position of the source (speaker icon).
-You can change the direction of the source by scrolling with your mouse inside the sample.
 The above is a simple example of using [AudioPannerNode][] to achieve this sort of effect.
+The basic idea of the sample above is to respond to mouse movement by setting the position of the audio source, as follows:

+    PositionSample.prototype.changePosition = function(position) {
+      // Position coordinates are in normalized canvas coordinates
+      // with -0.5 < x, y < 0.5
+      if (position) {
+        if (!this.isPlaying) {
+          this.play();
+        }
+        var mul = 2;
+        var x = position.x / this.size.width;
+        var y = -position.y / this.size.height;
+        this.panner.setPosition(x * mul, y * mul, -0.5);
+      } else {
+        this.stop();
+      }
+    };

+Things to know about Web Audio's treatment of spatialization:

+* The listener is at the origin (0, 0, 0) by default.
+* Web Audio positional APIs are unitless, so I introduced a multiplier to make the demo sound better.
+* Web Audio uses the y-is-up cartesian coordinates (the opposite of most computer graphics systems).
+That's why I'm swapping the y-axis in the snippet above

+<h3 id="toc-3d-adv">Advanced: sound cones</h3>

-The positional model is pretty straightforward, and based largely on [OpenAL][openal].
+The positional model is very powerful and quite advanced, largely based on [OpenAL][openal].
 For more details, see sections 3 and 4 of the above-linked spec.

 ![position-model][]